teddymazuri/Serverless-Workbench/README.md

 ---

+# Author

+Created by **Teddy Mazuri**

+---

 # License

 This project is open source.

-You are free to fork, modify, and build upon the project.
+Feel free to fork, modify, and build upon the project.

----

-# Author

-Created by **Teddy Mazuri**

 ---